Good News and Bad News About Panamanian Food

 The good news is it doesn’t all suck.
 There’s enough deliciousness hidden amongst the gleaming skyscrapers and crumbling apartment blocks of the nation’s capital to trick a visitor into believing Panamanian food is on par with Mexican or Peruvian.
 Well, almost.
 You just have to know where to go.

-And where to go to get the best Panamanian food in Panama City is what I’ll share with you here.
+That’s what I’ll share with you here: Where to go to get the best Panamanian food in Panama City.

 Click any link below to jump right to the details of whichever of these tickles your fancy.